 Another test of US election security comes today, as five states (Idaho, Michigan, Mississippi, Missouri, and Washington) hold primaries and one (North Dakota) holds a firehouse caucus.
 NBC has a summary.

-Today's issue includes events affecting Australia, Canada, China, European Union, Iran, Russia, United Kingdom, United States, Vietnam
+Today's issue includes events affecting Australia, Canada, China, European Union, Iran, Russia, United Kingdom, United States, and Vietnam.

 Bring your own context.